T

 shopping

-A final opportunity to pick up any last-minute souvenirs or gifts from the Charleston City Market, ensuring you don't leave without a memento of your trip.
+A final opportunity to pick up any last-minute souvenirs or local crafts from the historic market.

 3. Afternoon